mre/srcco.de/posts/why-kubernetes.rst

 ..
 TEASER_END

 DISCLAIMER: No surprise: I'm biased. `We run 100+ Kubernetes clusters at Zalando <https://www.youtube.com/watch?v=4QyecOoPsGU>`_ and I'm heavily invested in the Kubernetes topic (as you can see from `my github repos <https://github.com/hjacobs>`_).
+Nobody needs to hear my opinion, so here it is ;-)

 OK, let's imagine you want to run a bunch of containers [#]_, what are your options (sorted alphabetically)?